joehewett/blockchain-based-microgrids/ContractProducer/README.md

 ## Contract Producer

-Simple ``Web3J`` java program, which publishes the energy contract and then finalises.
+Simple ``Web3j`` Java program, which publishes the energy contract and then terminates.

-### Required Dedendencies
+### Required Dependencies

 #### Environment
 This application can only interact with the Ethereum network through ``JSON-RPC`` exposed by a node on the network.
 Therefore, it will require a node to connect to (settings described below).
-A existing wallet is expected as the contract must be published by an account holder.
-For now this is set up in the ``docker-compose.yml`` located in the ``/env`` directory.
+An existing wallet is expected as the contract must be published by an account holder.
+This is set up in the ``docker-compose.yml`` located in the ``/env`` directory.

 #### Software
-* Java JVM at least version ``1.8``
+* Java JVM; at least version ``1.8``
 * Gradle wrapper provided as part of the project
 * Docker: for building the image (currently no public image repository to publish so will have to be build locally)

 ### Environment